lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a simulator for the phase power supply, this simulator manages the analog inputs that tell the TMA PXI the status of the power supply.
-The source code and more documentation about configuration can be found in `phasepowersupplysimulator(gitlab) <https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/phasepowersupply/phasepowersupplysimulator>`_.
+The source code and more documentation about configuration can be found in `phasepowersupplysimulator(github) <https://github.com/lsst-ts/ts_tma_hil_phase-power-supply_phase-power-supply-simulator>`_.

 Follow next steps to deploy this software: